google-ar/WebARonTango/README.md

 	1. `git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git`
 	2. `export PATH=$PATH:/path/to/depot_tools`
  2. `$ mkdir ~/chromium && cd ~/chromium`
- 3. `~/chromium$ fetch --nohooks android` NOTE: This process may take quite some time (an hour?)
+ 3. `~/chromium$ fetch --nohooks android`.          **NOTE**: This process may take quite some time (an hour?)
- 4. Verify that the .gclient file has `target_os = ['android']` in it
+ 4. Verify that the `.gclient` file has `target_os = ['android']` in it
- 5. `cd src` and then `~/chromium/src$ gclient sync`.
-NOTE: This process may take some time too.
+ 5. `cd src` and then `~/chromium/src$ gclient sync`.          **NOTE**: This process may take some time too.
  6. Checkout a specific tag to a new branch.
-The tag is `54.0.2796.3`.
-The name of the branch to checkout could be `webar_54.0.2796.3` for example.
- 	`~/chromium/src$ git checkout -b webar_54.0.2796.3 54.0.2796.3`
+The tag used for this build is `54.0.2796.3`.
+The name of the branch to checkout could be `webar_54.0.2796.3` for example: `~/chromium/src$ git checkout -b webar_54.0.2796.3 54.0.2796.3`.
+Choose the name of the brnach you like but remember it to create a corresponding out folder.
- 7. Create a folder for the final product compilation: `~/chromium/src$ mkdir -p out/webar_54.0.2796.3`
+ 7. Create a folder for the final product compilation with the same name as the branch: `~/chromium/src$ mkdir -p out/webar_54.0.2796.3`
  8. Create and edit a new file `out/webar_54.0.2796.3/args.gn` with the command `~/chromium/src$ gedit out/webar_54.0.2796.3/args.gn` and copy and paste the following content in it:
 	```
 	target_os = "android"